Sketchbreezy/Algo-open-source-initiative/README.md

 We believe it would:

 - Help more developers feel confident building on Algorand
-- Encourage new tools, integrations and contributions
+- Encourage new tools, integrations, and contributions
 - Strengthen the sense of community ownership around the protocol

-This is not about complaints, it’s about possibility, and keeping Algorand open to innovation from everywhere.
+This is not about complaints.
+It’s about possibility — and keeping Algorand open to innovation from everywhere.

 ---

 ## Why This Matters

 Keeping the core closed creates limitations for contributors and slows down ecosystem growth.
-If Algorand is going to thrive long-term, more people should be able to explore, learn from and build on its foundation.
+If Algorand is going to thrive long-term, more people should be able to explore, learn from, and build on its foundation.

 ---